johnlamb/pyconsFold/README.md

-# Pyconfold:
+# pyconsFold:
-A python implementation of the confold wrapper around CNS.
+A python modelling framework built on top of CNS.
-Using contacts and secondary structure it folds a protein model from sequence.
+Support for both trRosetta distance predictions and CASP format contact predictions, both binary and distance based.

 To install: `pip install -e .`